Specialized tracks that build skills in emerging technologies

 Robotics Lab II (Robotics track only)

-Credits: 4 This is the required autumn quarter lab course for the Robotics track.
-Students build on foundational knowledge from Lab 1: Robotics to continue to learn increasingly complex principles for robotics application including mobility and navigation.
+This is the required autumn quarter lab course for the Robotics track.
+Students build on foundational knowledge from Lab I: Robotics to continue to learn increasingly complex principles for robotics application including mobility and navigation.

 Hardware/Software Lab II (Connected devices track only)